 The topic of threshold crossing by a process has been extensively studied in probabilistic literature.
 When the process is a one--dimensional diffusion that solves a classical stochastic differential equation (SDE) with sufficiently regular coefficients, the number of crossings of a threshold $\zeta \in \mathbb{R}$ provides consistent estimations of the local time at $\zeta $ (e.g.~\cite{Aza89,Jac98,Jac2017}; for a definition of local time see Section~\ref{ssec_local_time}).
 Similar results have been developed for diffusions with a skew threshold or with discontinuous coefficients, allowing for estimation of localized features of a diffusion, such as the localized diffusion coefficient~(e.g.,~\cite{Florens1988}), the skew parameter~\cite{Lejay2019,Maz19} and the oscillation jump of the diffusion coefficient~\cite{Maz19}.
 Despite these advances, the limit behavior at a sticky threshold remains not well understood.

-In this paper, we study the limit behavior of the number of crossings of the sticky threshold $0$ by the sticky Brownian motion.
-The sticky Brownian motion is a diffusion process that behaves like the standard Brownian motion away from $0$ and spends a positive amount of time at $0$ upon contact (see a definition in Section~\ref{ssec_stickyBM}).
+In this paper, we study the limit behavior of the number of the threshold $0$ by the time-discretization of the sticky Brownian motion, as the discretization step vanishes.
+The sticky Brownian motion is the diffusion process that behaves like the standard Brownian motion away from $0$ and spends a positive amount of time at $0$ upon contact (see a definition in Section~\ref{ssec_stickyBM}).
 The set of times at which the process is at $0$ forms a totally disconnected random set of positive Lebesgue measure.
-This contrasts with the standard Brownian motion, whose zeroes form an uncountable, totally disconnected set of Lebesgue measure $0$ (see, e.g.,~\cite[Proposition III.3.12]{RevYor}).
+This contrasts with the standard Brownian motion, whose zeroes form an uncountable, totally disconnected set, but of Lebesgue measure $0$ (see, e.g.,~\cite[Proposition III.3.12]{RevYor}).

-To the best of our knowledge, the only established result about number of crossings at the sticky threshold 0 by a sticky Brownian motion $\process{X_t}$ is the following: as $n$ goes to infinity, the statistic
+To the best of our knowledge, the only established result about number of crossings at the sticky threshold 0 by a sticky Brownian motion $\process{X_t}$ is due to Gikhman.
+The result states that for every $t\ge 0$ as $n$ goes to infinity, the statistic

 converges in law to some non-trivial discrete random variable (see \cite[\S 8]{Port94}, stated in the next Theorem~\ref{thm_Portenko}).
 This contrasts with the standard Brownian motion, where this statistic, renormalized by $\sqrt{\pi/2n}$, converges in probability to its local time at $0$.